id101010/ansible-archlinux/doc/INSTALL_BIOS.md

 $ fdisk /dev/sda
 ```

-Create a partition table that looks like the following example
+Create a partition table that looks like the following example.
+Don't forget to
+set the boot flag.
 ```
 Disk /dev/sda: 477 GiB, 512110190592 bytes, 1000215216 sectors
 Units: sectors of 1 * 512 = 512 bytes